9 Amazing Hibiscus Tea Benefits

-Hibiscus Tea benefits the mind, body and soul.
-Its frequent consumption offers a magnificent ‘cocktail’ of health-promoting vitamins, minerals, and other antioxidants, including Vitamins A, B-1, B-2, B-9, and C, magnesium, potassium, calcium, iron, zinc, and phosphorus - to name but a few.
+Hibiscus Tea health benefits the mind, body and soul.
+Its frequent consumption offers a magnificent ‘cocktail’ of health-promoting vitamins, minerals, and other antioxidants.

 All we know for sure is that Hibiscus Tea benefits are unparalleled.
 But how can they help you, personally, to improve your everyday way of life?
 Let’s find out!

 It’s estimated that 1 in 3 UK adults suffer from high blood pressure, which can lead to kidney and heart disease, as well as strokes.
-It’s now thought, however, that drinking 3 cups of Hibiscus Tea a day can lower your blood pressure, according to a study conducted by the American Heart Association(AHA).
+It’s now thought, however, that drinking 3 cups of Hibiscus Tea a day can lower your blood pressure, according to a recent study conducted.

 The research project saw sixty-five people aged between 30 to 70, all of whom were considered “at risk” from high blood pressure, split into two groups.
 The first group of participants consumed Hibiscus three times a day, while the second group consumed a placebo.

 After six weeks, the results determined that the Hibiscus Group “showed an average fall of 7.2 percent in blood pressure, with some recording a 13.2 percent drop.
 The placebo group, in comparison, recorded a 1.3 percent drop”.